aws-neuron/aws-neuron-eks-samples/dp_bert_hf_pretrain/README.md

 <pre style="background: black; color: #ddd">
 bash> <b>kubectl get vcjob</b>
-NAME                  STATUS    MINAVAILABLE   RUNNINGS   AGE bert-kd5hpckt1vs3jd   Running   2              2          41m
+NAME                         STATUS      MINAVAILABLE   RUNNINGS   AGE bertcompile-hpzwjhg4zlq25c   Completed   2                         19m
+berttrain-shpw6kn367csdc     Running     2              2          19s
 </pre>

 <br/>

-When the status of your job shows as `Running`, use the following command to identify the pods associated with the job:
+When the status of your "berttrain-" job shows as `Running`, use the following command to identify the pods associated with the job:

 ```
 kubectl get pods